RWS/studio-api-docs/apiconcepts/filetypesupport/loading_and_saving_the_settings_native.md

 ```
 ***

 Each **Setting** element contains an **Id** attribute that denotes the setting (property) name.
-The **Setting** element encloses the property value, which is updated whenever the user changes the settings in the UI.
+The **Setting** element encloses the property value, which updates whenever the user changes settings in the UI.

-Add the VerifierSettings Class
+## Add the VerifierSettings Class
---

-Start by adding a new class to your project called ```VerifierSettings```.
-Make sure that your class uses the following namespaces:
+Add a new class called ```VerifierSettings``` to your project.
+Ensure your class uses the following namespaces:

 * Sdl.Core.Settings
 * Sdl.FileTypeSupport.Framework.Core.Settings

-Moreover, the class needs to implement the ```FileTypeSettingsBase``` class, which provides the methods required for storing and saving values to the settings bundle.
+The class must implement the ```FileTypeSettingsBase``` class, which provides methods for storing and saving values to the settings bundle.

-Implement the Setting Property
+## Implement the Setting Property
---

-In this step, add the property that represents our plug-in setting, in this case the boolean property ```Enabled```.
-It determines whether the verification functionality should be active or not.
+Add the property representing the plug-in setting: the boolean property ```Enabled```, which determines whether verification functionality is active:

 # [C#](#tab/tabid-2)
 ```cs